minecraftpig958/minecraft_battle_game/README.md

 If one of the two mobs die as soon as the battle starts, it might be that

-- you chose to select your own mob, and entered one that is not in the game code
+- you chose to select your own mob, and entered one that is not in the game code(Game should now give warning for this.)

 - you created a mob and set the health to 0, meaning it dies immediately